 To date, only 32 countries and territories have received official WHO certification for Malaria Elimination, and countries such as India are now looking to these useable strategies and tactics to eliminate the disease back home.

-In response, the Indian government created a strategic framework to mitigate these conditions by dividing their objectives into four components: Diagnosis & Case Management, Surveillance & Epidemic Response, Prevention-Integrated Vector Management, and Cross-Cutting Interventions.
+In response, the Indian government has created a strategic framework to mitigate these conditions by dividing their objectives into four components: Diagnosis & Case Management, Surveillance & Epidemic Response, Prevention-Integrated Vector Management, and Cross-Cutting Interventions.
 Severity and presence of Malaria by region will be used to determine the necessary objectives.

 Anopheles mosquitos transmit the disease at night, which leaves people vulnerable.
 That's why LIT Outdoors is exploring options to help where Malaria is common.
 We feel there's huge opportunity to help improve quality of life for people living in high-risk Malarial areas with Tammocks.
 A good night's sleep without fear of Malaria infection could help people find employment, achieve a better education, or simply give them more time to spend outdoors with a smile on their face.